camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 | **Latest Release & Date**                      | Information about the latest release version of the API and its release date.                            |

 ---

+Proposals that have been marked as *Frozen* or *Archived* are excluded from active management and maintenance activities.
+Only proposals with ongoing contributions or those in active repositories are included in the CAMARA API Overview List and related lifecycle processes.

 ## API Deployment